 Check your home insurance policy to find out if it covers students, and what it actually covers.
-As most students rent while at university, home contents cover could be included in a standard policy, but building insurance won’t be – the university or landlord would have to talk to their insurance if there’s any damage to the student property itself.
+As most students rent while at university, contents cover could be included in a standard policy, but building insurance won’t be – the university or landlord would have to talk to their insurer if there’s any damage to the student property itself.

-For example, LV= contents insurance provides cover of up to £5,000 (£10,000 on Home Plus) for loss or damage to your contents while its being temporarily kept in any student accommodation – or in any building in which you or your family study within the British Isles.
+For example, LV= contents insurance provides cover of up to £5,000 (£10,000 on Home Plus) for loss or damage to your contents while it's being temporarily kept in any student accommodation – or in any building in which you or your family study within the British Isles.

-Without taking the proper precautions, students are as vulnerable to the theft or damage of property as anyone else – especially as they rarely have any say over the home security at their flat.
+Without taking the proper precautions, students are as vulnerable to the theft or damage of property as anyone else – especially as they rarely have any say over the home security at their accommodation.

-What’s often more important to students than the physical items are what’s on them.
+What’s often more important to students than the physical items, are what’s on them.
 The blow of having a laptop stolen is as much about losing the work on it as the money it cost – as well as any digital downloads that help you focus on, or get a break from, work.

 Remember to back up all your files securely, but if you lose downloaded music, films or books you may be covered.
 LV=, for example, covers digital downloads as standard.

 As well as getting home contents insurance, students should consider personal belongings cover as well.
 This will protect their belongings while a student is out and about, so they don’t have to worry about taking their laptops and smartphones with them.